lucyzhang95/MicroPhenoDB/README.md

 Most of the clostridium clusters are manually mapped to `taxid:189325` *Clostridia incertae sedis*.
 For further mapping in depth with cluster or family along with the species or strains under the cluster requires more knowledge regarding the evolution and taxonomy of
 *Clostridia*.
 Can refer to [this paper]("https://pmc.ncbi.nlm.nih.gov/articles/PMC6656338/").

+## Biothings Data plugin Type & Stats Report
+The data plugin indicated a few duplicated _ids when I was using subject and object ids.
+I have randomly checked some ids and they are from different publications, so I had to use uuid to generate random ids to prevent merging or replacement of the records.